andreknieriem/simplelightbox/README.md

 ### Changelog
+**1.11.1 - Merged pull request #76.
+Thanks to walterebert, added support for images with parameters and file extension check #59**
 **1.11.0 - New option for src of image. e.g data attribute #70**
 **1.10.7 - Added Bootstrap compatibility #69**
 **1.10.6 - Merged pull requests #65.
 Thanks to mstaniuk**